dashborg/hibiki/README.md

 ## Credits

 Hibiki HTML is an open source version of the frontend language originally built and designed for the [Dashborg](https://dashborg.net) internal tools framework.
-Hibiki HTML core is built in [TypeScript](https://www.typescriptlang.org/), using
+The Hibiki HTML core is built in [TypeScript](https://www.typescriptlang.org/), using
 [React](https://reactjs.org/), [MobX](https://mobx.js.org/), and [Nearley](https://nearley.js.org/).
 The Hibiki HTML playground is built in Hibiki HTML, also using [CodeMirror](https://codemirror.net/) and [Bulma](https://bulma.io).